Glycyrrhizin

 secretion and chronic liver diseases.

-oxygen species (ROS).
-Alcohol also stimulates the activity of
+reactive oxygen species (ROS).
+Alcohol also stimulates the

-cytochrome P450, which contribute to ROS production.
-Further,
+activity of cytochrome P450, which contribute to ROS production.

-alcohol can alter the levels of certain metals in the body,
+Further, alcohol can alter the levels of certain metals in the

-levels of agents that can eliminate ROS (i.e., endogenous
+reduces the levels of agents that can eliminate ROS (i.e.,

-antioxidants).
-The resulting state of the cell, known as oxidative
+endogenous antioxidants).
+The resulting state of the cell, known

-stress, can lead to cell injury.
-ROS production and oxidative
+as oxidative stress, can lead to cell injury.
+ROS production and

-stress in liver cells play a central role in the development of
+oxidative stress in liver cells play a central role in the

 MDA (Malondialdehyde) is the end product of cell membrane lipid